samuelmullin/sparkfun-inventors-kit-nerves/circuit3b/README.md

 In order to complete these circuits, you'll need the following:

 - 1 x Breadboard
-- 1 x RGB LED
+- 1 x Common Annode RGB LED
-- 3 x 330ohm Resistor
+- 4 x 330ohm Resistor
+- 1 x 470ohm resistor
 - 7 x M-F Jumper cables
-- 6 x M-M Jumper cables
+- 2 x M-M Jumper cables
-- 1 x HCSR04 Ultraonic Sensor
+- 1 x HC-SR04 Ultrasonic Distance Sensor

 ## New Concepts

 ### Ultrasonic Distance Sensor (HC-SR04)

 An ultrasonic distance sensor such as the [HC-SR04](https://www.sparkfun.com/products/15569) works by sending out a small burst of high frequency sound, then measuring how long it takes to receive that pulse back.
 Based on the timing, we can infer the approximate distance to an object.
+Because the sensor is driven by a 5v signal, we need a voltage divider between the echo pin and our raspberry pi (which uses 3.3v logic)

+### Voltage Divider

+A [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider) uses two resistors to reduce an output voltage to a fraction of it's input voltage.
+They work in the same way that a potentiometer does.
+The amount of output we get in the middle of the two resistors is a percentage of the input voltage equal to the fraction represented by the resistors.
+Sparkfun has some detailed documentation on the concept [here](https://learn.sparkfun.com/tutorials/voltage-dividers/all)

 ### Elixir Ports